 Each battery module is made up of 15 cell modules as well as a control unit for monitoring purposes and as a means of balancing the charge of the battery cells.
 Each separate cell module houses twelve battery cells.
 Mercedes-Benz uses easily manageable prismatic cells with a capacity of 37 Ah each.
 With a minimum of six and up to a maximum of ten possible battery modules, transport operators can adapt their usage and charging strategy very precisely to individual needs.
 Opting for the largest number maximises the range of the buses, while a smaller number reduces the weight as well as the cost of purchase and allows more space for passengers - but potentially makes time-consuming opportunity charging necessary.

-With the maximum complement of ten battery modules, the eCitaro in standard specification weighs around 13.44 tonnes.
-In conjunction with a gross vehicle weight rating of 19.5 tonnes, this corresponds to a payload of more than six tonnes or around 88 passengers – in line with what is needed in practice even during rush hour.
+With the full complement of twelve batteries, the eCitaro as a two-door model with standard equipment weighs around 14.1 tonnes.
+With a permissible gross vehicle weight of 19.5 tonnes this corresponds to seats for around 75 passengers – very practicable during rush hour.

 Flexible charging technology: charging at the depot as standard, optional pantograph

 The eCitaro's charging technology also allows it to adjust to the individual wishes and requirements of the transport operators.
 For the start of series production, plug-in charging is intended.
 To this end, the city bus features a socket for a Combo-2-plug above the front wheel arch on the right-hand side of the vehicle in the direction of travel as per the provisions of the German Association of Public Transport Operators (VDV).
 This ensures the simplest, fastest and at the same time cheaper power supply variant.